I think I’m really starting to love this new iteration of the American Liberal.

 She had fifty, maybe more, children’s crosswords puzzle books, paperback large print, beginner’s series.
 She couldn’t read, exactly, but she could reproduce the letters.
 She had figured out that the answers were in the back and painstakingly, with full concentration filled in the crossword that way, back and forth between puzzle and answer.
 Here’s the kicker.
 She would fill them in when she wasn’t being watched, or so she thought, but when people were around she pretended to be solving the puzzle right then and there.
 She’d hold her pencil over a puzzle already filled out, and pretend to solve it so you would think she was “smart”.
 Everyone played along.

-She came to mind today as I had a dust up online with a Facebook “friend’ a new iteration Liberal who unfriended me, get this, mid post!
+She sprang to mind today– incongruous but vivid–as I was having a dust up online with a Facebook “friend’, a new iteration Liberal who unfriended me, get this, mid post!

 The Liberal wrote, Disgusting! as her only comment on the article.
 I decided to introduce some facts to the argument, facts that I happen to have at hand.
 Let me say that word again, fact, tested evidence, objective truth.
 Here is what I started to post on the Liberal’s timeline…